Recruitment of spies: Persons with access to knowledgeable people

-Especially when the case officer is of a different culture than the one whose people he is targeting, the recruitment process begins not necessarily with a person that has the desired information.
+Especially when the case officer is of a different culture than the one whose people they are targeting, the recruitment process begins not necessarily with a person that has the desired information.
 Instead, the first recruit may be someone well-connected in the local culture.
 Such a person may be called a principal agent or an access agent, who may simply arrange introductions, or actually run the operations of subagents.
 Some agents of this type may be able to help in the pre-recruitment stages of assessment and development, or may only be involved in finding possible assets.

 Indeed, an access agent may arrange introductions without being completely witting that the purpose of meeting the target is to find people who will participate in espionage.
 A well-respected technical professional, or a professor, often will make introductions within their field.
 Such introductions are perfectly reasonable in non-espionage contexts, such as looking for jobs or people to fill them.
 The process of personnel recruiting for industry is not completely dissimilar from recruiting spies.
 Both may use personal networks, and, in industrialized countries, computer-assisted personal "networking" (for example, through websites such as LinkedIn).